 When it comes time to pay your electric bill, you can do so in several ways:

 Online payments can be submitted at www.srecbillpay.com.
-Online payment options include bank drafts, using your bank account number and routing number, and credit card payments (NOTE: a $4.25 credit card convenience fee charged by the credit card merchant will be added to your payment).
+Online payment options include bank drafts, using your bank account number and routing number, and credit card payments.
+NOTE: There is a 3.5% ($1.95 minimum) credit card convenience fee charged by the credit card merchant that will be added to any online credit payments.
 These can be used to make a One Time Payment.
-This information will need to be provided each time you make a payment.

 If you would like to drop off payment in person, you can do so at our office's front desk during normal operating hours (8 am - 4:30 pm, Monday-Friday).
 We accept payments by check, cash, or money orders.
-Our office is located at 64 County Route 639, Sussex, NJ 07461 (NOTE: At the moment, our office is closed to the public due to the ongoing health crisis).
+Our office is located at 64 County Route 639, Sussex, NJ 07461 (NOTE: At the moment, our office is closed to the public, but we can buzz visitors in on an individual basis once you ring our doorbell).

 Our office is also equipped with an outdoor dropbox to allow for secure payments after hours.
 Deposits in the dropbox are checked every workday.

 To pay by phone, call our office at 973-875-5101.
-We accept payments made with Visa, MasterCard, or Discover by phone (NOTE: a $4.25 credit card convenience fee charged by the credit card merchant will be added to your payment).
+We accept payments made with Visa, MasterCard, or Discover by phone.
+NOTE: There is a 3.5% ($1.95 minimum) credit card convenience fee charged by the credit card merchant that will be added to any credit payments.
 Members can also pay by check over the phone with no convenience fees attached.

 Your Cooperative's primary objective is to provide the highest possible quality of electric service at the lowest possible price.